RED TINGLE

 The small town of Walpole is where you head to start your tingle experience.
 Busloads of tourists make the 1000 km, 15 hour round trip from Perth to the Valley of the Giants Tree Top Walk experience.
 I like to make my way down through Pemberton to loiter around there first before heading to Walpole spending a few days cruising the deserted tracks hunting for giants.
 There was previously a famous red tingle which I'll call Giant Tingle, tourists over the decades would visit and photograph and often park their vehicle in the hollow at its base, such was its size.
 By 1990 Giant Tingle had collapsed, red tingle have sensitive roots to soil compression.
 There was also a massive increase in visitor numbers in 1990 as the interstate highway was fully sealed and domestic airline ticket prices dropped substantially through deregulation.
 The government recognised the need for better conservation and a plan was envisioned.
-In 1996 the area was reopened with the incredible 40 m high 600 m long Tree Top Walk on one side, and the Ancient Empire Walk with the remnants of Giant Tingle collapsed but still partially standing on the other side.
+In 1996 the area was reopened with the incredible 40 m high, 600 m long Tree Top Walk on one side.
+The Ancient Empire Walk, with the remnants of Giant Tingle collapsed, but still partially standing on the other side.
 The main entrance with an eco-gift shop is in the middle.
-Luckily another huge red tingle, Hollow Trunk was found by a farmer on his property in 1952 10 km closer to Walpole.
-The land was eventually purchased becoming Walpole-Nornalup National Park, and the short Giant Tree Loop trail was established and is a wonderful experience with another massive red tingle, Old Rusty on this trail too.
+Luckily another huge red tingle, Hollow Trunk was found by a farmer on his property in 1952, 10 km closer to Walpole.
+The land was eventually purchased becoming Walpole-Nornalup National Park, and the short Giant Tree Loop trail was established and is a wonderful experience with another massive red tingle, Old Rusty on this trail too, along with other gnarly giants.

 The small town of Walpole is where you head to start your tingle experience.
 Busloads of tourists make the 1000 km, 15 hour round trip from Perth to the Valley of the Giants Tree Top Walk experience.
 I like to make my way down through Pemberton to loiter around there first before heading to Walpole spending a few days cruising the deserted tracks hunting for giants.
 There was previously a famous red tingle which I'll call Giant Tingle, tourists over the decades would visit and photograph and often park their vehicle in the hollow at its base, such was its size.
 By 1990 Giant Tingle had collapsed, red tingle have sensitive roots to soil compression.
 There was also a massive increase in visitor numbers in 1990 as the interstate highway was fully sealed and domestic airline ticket prices dropped substantially through deregulation.
 The government recognised the need for better conservation and a plan was envisioned.
-In 1996 the area was reopened with the incredible 40 m high 600 m long Tree Top Walk on one side, and the Ancient Empire Walk with the remnants of Giant Tingle collapsed but still partially standing on the other side.
+In 1996 the area was reopened with the incredible 40 m high, 600 m long Tree Top Walk on one side.
+The Ancient Empire Walk, with the remnants of Giant Tingle collapsed, but still partially standing on the other side.
 The main entrance with an eco-gift shop is in the middle.
-Luckily another huge red tingle, Hollow Trunk was found by a farmer on his property in 1952 10 km closer to Walpole.
-The land was eventually purchased becoming Walpole-Nornalup National Park, and the short Giant Tree Loop trail was established and is a wonderful experience with another massive red tingle, Old Rusty on this trail too.
+Luckily another huge red tingle, Hollow Trunk was found by a farmer on his property in 1952, 10 km closer to Walpole.
+The land was eventually purchased becoming Walpole-Nornalup National Park, and the short Giant Tree Loop trail was established and is a wonderful experience with another massive red tingle, Old Rusty on this trail too, along with other gnarly giants.

 The above image shows typical red tingle bark.
 Very similar to jarrah bark, but redder and vertical, with soft, narrower stringybark strips.
 Red tingle also have more burls and tend to be considerably larger than jarrah where they grow.
 The region's climate is warm and humid with annual rainfall between 1150-1250 mm but has been declining in recent years.
 Red tingle grows best in well drained loam or sandy loam soils.
 The trees can live to 400 years and are noted for their massive, usually hollow bases.